cqsupport/jstackSeries.sh/README.md

 # jstackSeries.sh
-jstack script for capturing a series of thread dumps.
+Bash jstack script for capturing a series of thread dumps from a Java process on Linux.

 Just run it like this: